 The nearest largest cities are Adelaide in the bottom south and Darwin in the top north, just about 2 hour flight time to each of them, or around 1500 km drive.

-Look closer on the map - just desert all around.
+Look closer at the map - just desert all around.

-If you fly to Alice Springs Australia and have a window seat, you will be amazed by the geography - an endless, dry, rough, scorched red and brown, empty landscape with dry river beds.
+If you fly to Alice Springs Australia and have a window seat, you will be amazed by the view below you - an endless, dry, rough, scorched red and brown, empty landscape with dry river beds.

-But in the last 10 minutes leg of your flight, everything changes: dots of gray shrubs, small dark green trees, water holes and scattered roofs here and there.
+But in the last ten-minute leg of your flight, everything changes: dots of gray shrubs, small dark green trees, water holes and scattered roofs here and there.

 The top of the Anzac Hill offers an excellent bird's eye view of the urban footprint and the ranges that enclose it.

 The Alice is not big, with a population of around 25,000.
 But there is plenty to see in the town and even more around it.

 And the Alice Springs weather is not humid, which is a plus during the hot summer days.